Guidelines for holding a wedding ceremony at St. Nicholas Church, Adare, or any of the other churches in the Adare and Kilmallock Group of Parishes.

 No Church of Ireland clergyperson is permitted to solemnise a marriage in any place other than a church or chapel of the Church of Ireland, unless the circumstances are wholly exceptional and the prior approval of the Bishop has been obtained.

 The place where the solemnisation takes place is open to the public.

 The parties have, prior to the ceremony, produced a Marriage Registration Form issued by the Registrar.
 The solemniser is not permitted to proceed with the ceremony unless the Form is produced.

-In cases where one or both of the parties to the marriage has been previously married and is divorced, the solemniser must consult with the Bishop before agreeing to solemnise the marriage.
+In cases where one or both of the parties to the marriage have been previously married and are divorced, the solemniser must consult with the Bishop before agreeing to solemnise the marriage.

 The following fees apply for weddings or photography at the churches.
 These fees do not apply to people who have paid sustentation to one of the parishes in the current year, or whose parent(s) have paid sustentation.

 Photography at St. Nicholas (for couples being married elsewhere): €50